mohamed255255/Parking-Reservation-System/README.md

 - 🏢 **Garage & Slot Management**
   - Admin can create garages , define slot dimensions.
-  - every created slot has its own QR code
+  - Admin generates QR codes for every created slot to comfirm arrival
   - Users only see slots that fit their vehicle size

 - ⏳ **Real-Time Notifications**
   - Users can request "remind me later" when slots are unavailable
   - Implemented using **schedulers** to send **emails** when parking slots become available

-  - future enhancements : i will use firebase and in case of microservice approach i will use message queues
+- 🚗 **Reservation**
+  - User creates a reservation if the slot is empty.
+The reservation is created with status **PENDING** ⏳
+  - The reservation is confirmed only when the user scans the QR code at the physical location 📍
+    Once confirmed, the parking timer starts and payment begins 💳⏱️
+  - **QR code rejection cases **
+    - The QR code represents a specific **slot ID + garage ID**.
+      QR codes from other locations are rejected 🚫
+    - If the QR code is not linked to an active **PENDING** reservation, it is rejected 🛑
+    - If the slot is already occupied whether by another user on the way or already parked car , the scan is rejected 🚧
+  - User can view all of their reservations 📋

 - 💳 **Payment & Billing**
-  - Reservation is confirmed by scaning the QR code at location itself so the timer start counting and the payment starts
   - Parking fees calculated based on stay duration
   - Secure PayMob integration for digital payments , handled idempotency , HMAC verification
   - Automated email receipts sent after payment